The Man Who Quit Smoking

 The Man Who Quit Smoking (Mannen som slutade röka) is a 1972 Swedish comedy film directed by Tage Danielsson, starring Gösta Ekman, Grynet Molvig, Carl-Gustaf Lindstedt and Gunn Wållgren.
 The film is known as a Hasse & Tage film and is a great cult classic in Sweden.

 Plot

 The plot focuses on Dante Alighieri, a young man who loves smoking.
-When his father dies Dante inherits 17 million kr on one special condition: He must give up smoking in 14 days and then stay smoke-free for an entire year.
-If he fails, his uncle inherits the 17 million instead.
-Dante has a living hell while trying to quit, and hires a private detective agency called Little Secret Service who he gives free hands to stop him from smoking.
+When his father dies, Dante inherits 17 million kronor on one special condition: He must give up smoking in 14 days and then stay smoke-free for an entire year.
+If he fails, his uncle inherits the 17 million kronor instead.
+Dante has a living hell while trying to quit, and hires a private detective agency called Little Secret Service who he gives a free hand to prevent him from smoking.
 At the same time, his uncle (who has taken up smoking himself) does everything he can to make Dante smoke again.